 Compliance Division is headed by the Chief Compliance Officer (CCO), Atty.
 Aileen Paulette S. De Jesus, who reports functionally to the Compliance and the Corporate Governance Committees and administratively to the Bank's President.
 The Compliance function is supported by a duly approved Compliance Charter that defines the duties and responsibilities, mandate, independence, and manner on which compliance is implemented.
 At the helm of this function is the Regulatory Compliance Department, which ensures that the compliance system is updated and implemented accordingly.
 The Corporate Governance Department carries out and manages the implementation of the corporate governance mandates.
-On the other hand, the IT Compliance Department provides the necessary IT support to the AML Compliance Department in the administration of the Securities Regulations Code, including relevant laws and issuances related thereto.
+On the other hand, the IT Compliance Department provides the necessary IT support to the AML Compliance Department in the administration of the Bank's AML system, the Base60.
+The Associated Person is responsible for the Bank's compliance with the Securities Regulations Code, including relevant laws and issuances related thereto.
 All units in the Bank have Compliance Coordinators to ensure that all risks associated with the operations and business of the individual units are identified, monitored, and mitigated.